What To Do on Thanksgiving Day (Besides the Obvious) in Connecticut - Fairfield County 2014

 Sometimes, there is nothing better than having your whole family over to your home for Thanksgiving dinner.
 And sometimes, there is nothing better than shipping your whole family to your sister’s house across town for Thanksgiving dinner!
 Let’s face it; peeling, prepping and cooking an entire Thanksgiving meal can be exhausting.
-But should you find yourself not chained to your oven this Thanksgiving, you may have some time on your hands.
-Lucky you - there are some fabulous CT Thanksgiving traditions to get out and enjoy with or without your kids!
+But should you find yourself not chained to your oven over the holidays, you may have some time on your hands.
+Lucky you - there are some fabulous CT Thanksgiving traditions in Fairfield County to get out and enjoy with or without your kids!

 1. Southport’s Pequot Turkey Trot

 There is no better way to kick off Thanksgiving - hosting or not! - than by heading to Southport for the annual Thanksgiving Turkey Trot.
 For runners, there is a 5 mile, flat, shore run.
 For walkers - and strollers, which are banned from the running course - there is a 2.5 mile loop.
 Register early for an early bird discount and free T-shirt.
 So dust off the running shoes, and join the trot!
 The views are lovely, the atmosphere is festive, and you’ll feel great!
 The run kicks off at 8:15; make sure to get there early so you have plenty of time to park.

 Wakeman Boys and Girls Club, 385 Center Street, Southport, CT, 203.557.0672